-Answered By: Van Pelt Librarian Last Updated: Jun 08, 2020 Views: 100
+Answered By: Penn Librarian Last Updated: Jun 08, 2020 Views: 100

 There are a number of sources you can use to learn about Penn's history, including:

-- The Daily Pennsylvanian, Penn's student newspaper
+The Daily Pennsylvanian, Penn's student newspaper

 The University Archives

 The University Archives contains a wealth of primary source materials related to the history of the university.
-They've compiled a History of the University of Pennsylvania page that includes links to online exhibits, biographical information, and other materials.
+They've compiled a Penn History page that includes links to online exhibits, biographical information, and other materials.